rajea-bilal/rajea-bilal/README.md

 ### Hi there 👋

-- Currently attending a full stack development bootcamp that concludes in July '22.
+ 🔭 Currently attending a full stack development bootcamp - #100Devs that concludes in July '22.
-- Learning HTML, CSS, JavaScript, MongoDB, PHP, SQL.
+🌱 Learning HTML, CSS, JavaScript, MongoDB, PHP, SQL.
-- Documenting my learning journey on Twitter and Linkedin.
+👯 Documenting my learning journey on Twitter and Linkedin.
-- Building webpages using HTML & CSS with a teeny tiny bit of JavaScript.
+💞️ I’m looking to collaborate on all sorts of creative and innovative projects.
+Let's chat!
-- You can reach me at rajea.bilal@gmail.com
+📫 How to reach me: rajea.bilal@gmail.com